 Eggs are simple and interesting objects to draw.
 They have smooth and rounded shapes, which make them perfect for practicing your drawing skills.
 Whether you are a beginner or an experienced artist, learning how to draw an egg can help you improve your observational skills, understanding of form, and shading techniques.
-In this step-by-step guide, I will walk you through the process of drawing an egg in a clear, clean, and concise style.
+In this step-by-step guide, I will walk you through the process of how to draw an egg in a clear, clean, and concise style.
 So, grab your pencil and let’s get started!

 Materials Required